 Learn more about IWHL programs by visiting the following:

-- Woman One honors annually a woman of outstanding leadership and raises medical scholarships for talented under-represented minority women at Drexel University College of Medicine.
-The new first-year Scholars are Christel Francois and Cherish Page and the Woman One 2014 award recipient is Laurada Byers.
+- Woman One honors annually a woman of outstanding leadership and raises medical scholarships for talented under-represented women at Drexel University College of Medicine.
+The new first-year scholars are Stephanie Coriolan, Jaclyn Heilman and Jillian Thayer.
+The Woman One 2015 award recipient will be announced in the fall.

 - Marion Spencer Fay Award is presented in honor of Marion Spencer Fay, PhD, dean and president of Woman's Medical College of Pennsylvania from 1946 to 1963.
 The National Board for Women in Medicine established an award in her name in 1963 to recognize her pioneering leadership.